Punktum-dk/rp-service-specification/README.md

 Two options are available:

-- Auto-renewal
+- Automatic renewal (`Auto-renew`)
-- Auto-expire
+- Automatic expiration (`Auto-expire`)

-The value unless changed by the registrar is auto-renewal, since this was the only available option prior to the introduction auto-expire.
+The value unless changed by the registrar is automatic renewal, since this was the only available option prior to the introduction automatic expiration.

-Auto-renewal mean that upon expiration the domain name, if active, will be automatically renewed and the price will be deducted from the registrar account and the specified period will extend the lifespan of the domain name and the updated expiry date will reflect this.
+Automatic renewal means that upon expiration the domain name, if active, will be automatically renewed and the price will be deducted from the registrar account and the specified period will extend the lifespan of the domain name and the updated expiry date will reflect this.

-Auto-expire does the opposite of auto-renewal, when the expiration date is due, the domain name will be suspended and will no longer be active.
+Automatic expiration does the opposite of automatic renewal, when the expiration date is due, the domain name will be suspended and will no longer be active.

 Getting the suspension lifted requires a [restore domain operation](#restore-domain).